sequelize/umzug/README.md

 ## Documentation

+_Note: these are the docs for the latest version of umzug, which has several breaking changes from v2.x.
+See [the upgrading section](#upgrading-from-v2x) for a migration guide.
+For the previous stable version, please refer to the [v2.x branch](https://github.com/sequelize/umzug/tree/v2.x)._

 ### Minimal Example

 The following example uses a Sqlite database through sequelize and persists the migration data in the database itself through the sequelize storage.
 There are several more involved examples covering a few different scenarios in the [examples folder](./examples).
+Note that although this uses Sequelize, Umzug isn't coupled to Sequelize, it's just one of the (most commonly-used) supported storages.

 ```js
 // index.js